fossasia/eventyay-tickets/doc/developer/setup.rst

           ``tox -e dev -- -m pytest -n NUM`` with ``NUM`` being the number of threads you want to use.

-If you edit a stylesheet ``.scss`` file, please run ``sass-convert -i path/to/file.scss`` afterwards to autoformat that file.
+If you edit a stylesheet ``.scss`` file, please run ``sass-convert -i path/to/file.scss`` afterwards to format that file.

 Working with mails
 ^^^^^^^^^^^^^^^^^^